mishok2503/KVik/README.md

 # KVik, key value store

-This small library was written with following purpose: to create memory efficient, fast and yet simple key value store that is able to store huge amount of records
+Memory efficient, fast and yet simple key value store that is able to contain huge amount of records

 ## Notes